hahajain/urbanDictionary/README.md

 12. Based on number of upvotes and downvotes, how can we rank the meanings of a particular word?
 13. How do Urbaners relate words, i.e., which words are synonymous?

+## Data Pipeline

+Files related to data pipeline can be found in the [Data Pipeline](Data Pipeline/) folder.

+## Elasticsearch

+Files related to Elasticsearch can be found in the [Elasticsearch](Elasticsearch/) folder.